bmihaila/dustmod/README.md

 - the usual: username, host, current directory in prompt
 - different color and prompt for `root` user
 - show if on `ssh` connection
-- git status. branch-name, repository status in a verbose description or using only symbols (*TODO*: list possible states and symbols)
+- `git` status if inside a repo: shows the branch-name and repository status in a verbose description or using only symbols (✓✶✗↝✩⇡⇣↱⤱)
-- python virtual environment
+- python virtual environment name in prompt
-- show return code of last command if it was not 0. translates the return code to a human readable error message
+- show return code of last command if it was not `0`. additionally translates the return code to a human readable error message
 - duration of last command for long running commands, i.e. > 20 seconds

 ## Screenshots